#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your garden bed with mulch and compost.
+Finish it off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch keeps your soil from drying out and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps your soil from drying out.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your San Fernando Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug or artificial grass to your outdoor space.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your San Fernando Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores